-If you don't have a budget and don't know where to start just grab a piece of paper and write the word "date" at the top and then next to it, write "spent".
-You can now start tracking what you spend on this piece of paper.
+If you don’t currently have a budget, don’t fret.
+Grab a piece of paper and write the word “date” at the top and then next to it, write “spent”.
+You are now tracking what you spend on this piece of paper.

 When you buy something, write it down.

 After a few weeks, you’ll have a good idea of what you spend your money on.

 You can have your spouse do the same thing so you are tracking both spending habits.